Before making a donation be sure to consider these key factors to assure your money is helping how and where you want it to.

 Before making a donation be sure the organization is aligned with your values, just because they are seemingly doing good doesn’t mean at the core they have the same principles or ideals as you do.
 For example, breeding of lions has nothing to do with wildlife conservation, it’s about the insidious cub petting and massive canned trophy hunting industry.
 What about the captive breeding of cheetah, is that wildlife conservation?
 Bottom line, know where you stand and then be sure the organization is in alignment with you.

-Money off the top
+TWO: Money off the top

 Not all your money goes to help.
 In most nonprofit organizations a percentage of your donation goes toward administrative expenses and to pay salaries.
 According to Charity Navigator (an American leading charity evaluator) 7 out of 10 charities use up to 25% of donations received on expenses.
 A few use as much as 35%!
 That means, only $65 of your $100 donation actually goes to help!